keybraker/greely/README.md

 A new way to interpret and understand natural human language.
 Greek as first language to be worked on.
-Ai that understand and learns the human language and you.
+Ai that understands and learns the human language and you.

 ## Getting Started